-These solar-powered cost savings, however, are largely dependent on the state or utility’s net metering (NEM) policy, a set of rules that dictate how solar owners can earn credits on their electric bills for any excess solar power they give back to the electricity grid.
-And California has historically had a strong net metering program.
+These solar-powered cost savings, however, are largely dependent on the state or utility’s net metering (NEM) policy, a set of rules that dictate how solar owners can earn credits on their electric bills for any excess solar power they share with the electricity grid.
+These programs incentivize solar ownership and help states meet their climate goals.

-Discover your solar offset potential by requesting a risk-free quote from Palmetto today.
+Want to know if solar is right for you?
+Request a risk-free quote from Palmetto.
 Click here to get started →

 NEM 3.0 Key Points

-- NEM 3.0 is California’s new policy for solar that dictates how excess solar energy is credited to homeowners.
+- NEM 3.0 is California’s new Net Billing Tariff policy for solar that dictates how excess solar energy is credited to homeowners.

 What is net energy metering?

-Net energy metering (NEM) is a type of billing setup that allows rooftop solar owners to earn credits from their utility provider for the excess solar energy their panels generate and add to the electric grid.
-Because this electricity offsets what the utility would otherwise have to generate or purchase themselves, they credit the homeowner’s utility bill for what they produce—generally at or around the retail rate—or the price at which customers pay for electricity.
+Net energy metering (NEM) is a type of billing setup that allows solar system owners to earn credits from their utility provider for the excess solar energy their panels generate and add to the electric grid.
 These credits are often used later to offset the cost of electricity that solar owners pull from the grid when they need more power than what their panels produce, like at night.
 NEM and other programs are what allow homeowners to earn energy savings with solar!

-While the value and structure of net metering programs vary by state, city, and utility, both solar owners and utility providers benefit from this structure by allowing homeowners to save on their monthly electricity bills and allowing utilities to reduce pressure on the grid during times of peak demand.
+While the value and structure of net metering programs vary by state and utility, both solar owners and utility providers benefit from this structure by allowing homeowners to save on their monthly electricity bills and allowing utilities to sell the excess electricity to neighbors, reducing demand for traditional power generation.

 Net billing, not net metering

-If you’re wondering whether California’s getting rid of net metering, the answer is partially yes—partially no. Let us explain.
-Under NEM 3.0, California’s three main investor-owned utilities—PG&E, SCE, and SDG&E—will no longer offer “net metering” in the traditional sense; rather, solar customers who submit an interconnection application after April 13 will be eligible for net billing.
+Under NEM 3.0, California’s three main investor-owned utilities—PG&E, SCE, and SDG&E—will no longer offer “net metering” in the traditional sense; rather, solar customers will be eligible for net billing.

-Similar to net metering, solar produced and consumed immediately in the home avoids purchases at the retail rate.
-However, net billing works differently by “selling” your excess energy to the utility at specified export credit rates.
+Similar to net metering, net billing is a bit different in that your excess energy is “sold” to the utility at specified export credit rates.
 Under California’s NEM 3.0, the export credit is valued at the hourly avoided-cost rate—or price the utility would otherwise pay to produce the same power itself, or to purchase it from a power plant.
-Rather than crediting homeowners at the retail rate, net billing provides a dollar value based on the wholesale rate of electricity for the month and hour the solar energy is sent to the grid.
-In California, the avoided-cost rate is on average 75% lower than the average retail rate of about 30 cents/kWh.

-NEM 1.0 and 2.0 customers may purchase a battery, should they wish and stay within their current rate structure.
-They may also modify their solar system by up to 1 kW or 10%, whichever is less, and stay within NEM 1.0 and 2.0 called ‘grandfathering.’
-Anything above a 10% change will push customers into NEM 3.0 rates.
+NEM 3.0 was not applied retroactively, meaning homeowners who have already gone solar under NEM 1.0 and 2.0 will retain their current net metering structure.
+(This is called ‘grandfathering’.)
+Should they wish, NEM 1.0 and 2.0 customers may also purchase a battery or choose to modify their solar system by up to 1 kW or 10%, whichever is less, and stay within their current rate structure.
+Anything above a 10% change will push customers into NEM 3.0.

-Under NEM 3.0, all exports to the grid (i.e. excess solar) will be priced using an Avoided Cost Calculator (ACC)—a series of complex calculations nearly as controversial as NEM 3.0 itself.
+Under NEM 3.0, all exports to the grid (i.e. excess solar) will be priced using an Avoided Cost Calculator (ACC).
 In a nutshell, every hour, day, week, and year, the avoided-cost rate changes in price, averaging around 4 to 8 cents/kWh.
-Although, the price fluctuates literally every hour from as high as $3.50 to as low as $0/kWh.
+It can range from as high as $3.50/kWh to as low as $0/kWh.
 Average export rates in the ACC will gradually increase over time just as retail rates and wholesale prices of power do.

 Differentiated time-of-use (TOU) rates